 The Beverly House, as we call it today, was designed by Gordon Kaufmann and built in 1926 for banking executive Milton Getz.

 In 1946, it found a new owner in actress Marion Davies, who bought it for her lover, American media mogul William Randolph Hearst.
 The businessman, who never divorced his wife, Millicent Hearst, lived at the estate with Marion until his death in 1951.
 Their love affair, along with the wealth that surrounded it, was highly publicized at the time, with Orson Wells’ iconic Citizen Kane — recognized as the best movie ever made — being inspired by Hearst and Davies’ story.

-In 1953, the Beverly House was one of the destinations for JFK and Jackie Kennedy’s honeymoon, and later, it even served as Kennedy’s West Coast presidential election headquarters.
-And the estate’s juicy history doesn’t end there.
+Most notably, in 1953, the Beverly House was one of the destinations for JFK and Jackie Kennedy’s honeymoon, and later, it even served as Kennedy’s West Coast presidential election headquarters.
+But the estate’s juicy history doesn’t end here.

 Remember that scene in The Godfather when Hollywood producer Jack Woltz, after having crossed the Corleones, wakes up with a severed horse head in his bed?
 The infamous scene was allegedly filmed at the house at 1011 N. Beverly Drive, although the current owner suggests that might not be true, after all.

 But we do know that scenes from The Bodyguard, with Whitney Houston and Kevin Costner, were definitely filmed on site.

 In recent years, the estate’s biggest claim to fame — other than being one of the most expensive homes for sale in the area — was its feature in Beyonce’s latest visual album, Black Is King.
 Queen Bee shot a number of scenes in the Spanish-style mansion, which served as the perfect backdrop for the colorful visual feast thanks to its light pink hue and pops of green foliage.

 Why is the Beverly House such a hard sell?